-Humans are naturally diurnal, which means we’re designed to function during the day and rest at night.
-Our internal body clock, also known as our circadian rhythm, operates using light cues — daylight signals activity, while darkness encourages rest.
-That’s why the traditional 9-5 working hours are most conducive to our sleep-wake cycles.
+Humans are naturally diurnal creatures designed to function during the day and rest at night.
+Our internal body clock, also known as circadian rhythm, is governed by light cues: daylight signals activity, while darkness signals rest.
+That’s why the traditional 9-5 working hours are the most conducive to our sleep-wake cycle.

-Shift work can take a sizeable toll on your body and mind.
-Working at night skews your circadian rhythm, rendering you vulnerable to a host of health complications, includingi:
+Shift work can have a substantial impact on your body and mind.
+Working at night throws your circadian rhythm out of whack, which may contribute to poor health outcomes without proper management1:

 Reduction in quantity and quality of sleep